October 18

 3. Tigernut Flour

-The first thing we should learn is that tiger nuts are not actually nuts.
-Although the name might be deceiving, tigernuts is actually a root vegetable.
+The first thing we should learn is that tiger nuts are not nuts.
+Although the name might be deceiving, tiger nuts are a root vegetable.

-We can consume soaked overnight tigernuts, tigernut milk, raw, whole tigernuts, or tigernut in baked goods.
-We should know that one ounce of tigernuts contains 10 g of fiber and around 19 g of carbs.
+We can consume soaked overnight tiger nuts, tiger nut milk, raw, whole tiger nuts, or tiger nuts in baked goods.
+We should know that one ounce of tiger nuts contains 10 g of fiber and around 19 g of carbs.

 4. Chickpea Flour

-The chickpea flour comes with a form of complex carb by the name startch which the body can slowly digest.
-Moreover, over time it can use it for energy more beneficially in comparison to consuming refined carbs.
+Chickpea flour comes with a form of complex carb by the name starch which the body can slowly digest.
+Moreover, over time it can be used for energy more beneficially in comparison to consuming refined carbs.

-The refined flours might quickly increase the blood glucose levels and cause “dips and spikes” in energy.
-In contrast, the chickpea flour is lower-burning carb which doesn’t impact the blood sugar levels as substantially, meaning that it comes with the lower glycemic load.
+The refined flour might quickly increase blood glucose levels and cause “dips and spikes” in energy.
+In contrast, chickpea flour is a lower-burning carb that doesn’t impact blood sugar levels as substantially, meaning that it comes with a lower glycemic load.

 5. Almond Flour

 According to one study, the almonds are good for the blood glucose levels.
-The almond flour is higher in protein and lowers in carbs.
+Almond flour is higher in protein and lower in carbs.

 This is in comparison to the coconut flour.
 But, you should watch the intake of this flour, since almonds might contribute to the dietary intake of omega-6 PUFAs.